komatsu5147/CleanCMB.jl/README.md

 ## Acknowledgment

-Development of the functions provided in this package are supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311 and JSPS KAKENHI Grant Number JP15H05896.
+Development of the functions provided in this package was supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311 and JSPS KAKENHI Grant Number JP15H05896.
 The Kavli IPMU is supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.